istio/istio.io/content/en/docs/examples/microservices-istio/testing-in-production/index.md

 Perform some [chaos testing](http://www.boyter.org/2016/07/chaos-testing-engineering/) in production and see how your application reacts.
-After each chaos operation, access the application's webpage and see if anything was changed.
-Also check the pods' status with `kubectl get pods`.
+After each chaos operation, access the application's webpage and see if anything changed.
+Check the pods' status with `kubectl get pods`.

 1. Terminate the `details` service in one pod.